Is Virginia about to get rid of its discriminatory marriage officiant laws?

 Published: Thursday, Jan.
 23rd, 2020

-If passed, the law would make it much easier for American Marriage Ministries' (AMM) Ministers to officiate weddings in the state.
-It would also represent a step towards marriage equality in a state where county clerks routinely prevent ministers from registering as wedding officiants.
+If passed, the law would make it much easier for American Marriage Ministries' (AMM) Ministers to officiate weddings in Virginia.
+It would also represent a step towards marriage equality in a place where county clerks routinely prevent ministers from registering as wedding officiants.

 Here’s a summary of 2020 Virginia House Bill No. 863: